8 Things You Should Know Before Leasing A New Car

 7. You Only Pay Sales Tax On The Cost Of The Lease

-When you purchase a car, you pay an amount of sales tax based on the selling price of the car.
-This can amount to thousands of dollars that you never get back, even if you end up selling the car a few years later.
+Buy a car and you pay sales tax on the full selling price.
+This can be thousands of dollars you never see again, even if you sell the car a few years later.

 In most states, you pay sales tax only on the cost of the lease.
 These tax savings more than make up for the acquisition fee required on a lease.
-Note that there are a few exceptions: a handful of states, such as Texas, levies sales tax on the selling price of the car, rather than just the leased portion.
+There are exceptions: a handful of states, Texas among them, tax the full selling price rather than just the leased portion.

 8. Never Put A Down Payment On A Lease